Changing your overseas-born child's name before they turn 18

 Privacy notice

-The Department of Justice and Attorney-General, Registry of Births Deaths and Marriages is collecting your personal information for the purpose of facilitating your appointment booking online and for contacting you in relation to your appointment.
+The Department of Justice, Registry of Births Deaths and Marriages is collecting your personal information for the purpose of facilitating your appointment booking online and for contacting you in relation to your appointment.
 Your personal information will not be used or disclosed for any other purpose unless authorised or required by law.
 Your personal information will be handled in accordance with the provisions of the Information Privacy Act 2009.

 Other booking options